Table of Contents Show

 5. Lake Jordon

 Lake Jordan covers around 6,800 acres of land.
-It is Alabama Power Lake on the Coosa River and is approximately 25 north of Montgomery.
-Jordan connects to Lake Bouldin with a short canal, and it backs up to the Mitchell Lake dam.
+It is Alabama Power Lake on the Coosa River and is towards the north of Montgomery.
+Jordan connects to Lake Bouldin with a short canal and backs up to the Mitchell Lake dam.

 If you are looking for big spots, this is where you should go bass fishing in Alabama, and this is the target for most of the anglers for bass fishing in Alabama.

 Jordan is fixed with docks yet has loads of wood and rock cover to fish.
 It is an incredible night-fishing lake where dark spinnerbaits sparkle; however, plastic snares on jig heads and Texas rigs function admirably during the day.

 6. Mitchell Lake